 The ground-breaking study also focuses on the 8 most hazardous polycyclic aromatic hydrocarbons (PAHs) – including the highly carcinogenic Benzo(a)pyrene.
 Results indicate De-Wipe is able to remove these toxic PAHs including an amount greater than 91% of Benzo(a)pyrene after exposure to skin in the controlled laboratory tests.

 Check out the below video for a thorough explanation conducted by leading professors at the University.

 “The one thing we can say positively now that De-Wipe are effectively removing pollutants from a variety of different surfaces and were able to remove polycyclic aromatic hydrocarbons and were able to remove dioxins,” Dr Megson confirms.
 “It appears to be easier to remove the pollutants from the skin than any other surface.”

 De-Wipe is committing to a further 4 years of crucial study with the scientists at Manchester Metropolitan University.
 The area of investigation is highly complex; the team of researchers at Manchester Metropolitan University are keen to perform further research in collaboration with De-Wipe and UK Fire and Rescue Services to continue investigating this important issue.

-Learn how to effectively and safely decontaminate using a De-Wipe after fire decontamination wipe with our handy infographic.
+Learn how to effectively and safely decontaminate using a De-Wipe after fire decontamination wipe with our essential step by step guide.
 HOW TO USE >